favstats/myblogdown/content/post/daesh.md

 Overall, one can see that pretty much all populations seem to be quite concerned about the threat that Daesh poses to their country. *Lebanon* is on top of the chart with over **98%** of people saying that Daesh poses somewhat of a threat or even a grave threat to their country.
 Not surprising, since the Lebanese army and the Hezbollah militia are [directly involved](https://www.reuters.com/article/us-mideast-crisis-lebanon-syria/lebanese-army-hezbollah-announce-offensives-against-islamic-state-on-syrian-border-idUSKCN1AZ03G) in the Syrian civil war and the threat of terror attacks is always present.

 Next on the list is *Tunisia*, where about **95%** consider Daesh to be a threat to their country.
-This is probably due to the unusual number of Tunisians who have gone to fight with Daesh and are expected to [soon return to Tunisia](https://www.nytimes.com/2017/02/25/world/europe/isis-tunisia.html).
+This might have something to do with the unusual number of Tunisians who have gone to fight with Daesh and are expected to [return soon to Tunisia](https://www.nytimes.com/2017/02/25/world/europe/isis-tunisia.html).

 The countries least concerned seem to be *Morocco* and *Palestine*, where only **half the population** considers Daesh to be a grave threat, although it adds up to **75%** who think they are at least somewhat of a threat.